TodePond/TodePondDotCom/sky/special-assembly/readme.md

 <br>

 It's true that I've made many many many mistakes in my education career, and career on the whole.
-I've fucked up many times, and a I'll fuck up many more.
+I've fucked up many times, and I'll fuck up many more.

 But after it all, I can truly say— I am truly happy / relieved to say— When it came to my leaving, and Special assembly, I know that we did it right.